agl-alexglopez/ccc/README.md

   pointer returned might not be equal to the pointer provided.
 - If ptr is non-NULL and size is 0, ptr is freed and NULL is returned.

 One may be tempted to use realloc to check all of these boxes but realloc is implementation defined on some of these points.
-So, the aux parameter also discourages users from providing realloc.
+The aux parameter also discourages users from providing realloc.
 For example, one solution using the standard library allocator might be implemented as follows (aux is not needed):

 ```c
 void *